strangerstudios/pmpro-aweber/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.3.1 =
+* BUG FIX: Fixed issues with selecting and unselecting lists on the settings page.

 = 1.3 =
 * NOTE: All users will have to reauthenticate PMPro AWeber after updating.
 * NOTE: If you are wondering, v1.2 was live on our update server for about 30m.
 There is no harm if you updated to v1.2, but please update to v1.3 now.